-The West Highland Way is the original and most popular long distance path in Scotland.
+The West Highland Way is the original and most popular long distance walk in Scotland.
 The 95 mile (154 km) trail starts just north of Glasgow, and takes you through some of the most dramatic landscapes in the western Highlands.
 A variety of forestry trails and historic drove roads take you north, passing by Loch Lomond, Ben Dorain, Rannoch Moor and Glencoe.
 The West Highland Way ends in Fort William, in the shadow of Ben Nevis, the highest mountain in Scotland.
-This is a strenuous trek and should only be attempted by walkers with a good level of fitness and stamina.
+This is a strenuous hike and should only be attempted by walkers with a good level of fitness and stamina.
 We are now offering 4 versions, which are summarised below.
+Note that if you want to walk the West Highland Way in late april, May, early June or early September, it is essential to book well in advance, ideally a year or more in advance.
+If you are interested in booking the West Highland Way in 2022, please contact us and well in advance - specially if you want to hike in late April, May, early June or late August / early September.
+The earlier you book the better, as prices for some hotel rooms increase as they get booked up.
+The West Highland Way gets very busy in May and early June (and early September), so if you are thinking of a staycation in 2022 best to book early!

 Version A. (9 nights).
 This version follows the complete route of the West Highland Way, starting in Milngavie, 7 miles north of Glasgow.